mammothbane/antrelay/README.md

 (Plus whatever is required to give us `dialout`/access to the serial port on the host system)

 # todo
-- restart socket and serial connections on io error
 - logging for the frontend software
 - integration tests